 (They interest me, but I have yet to really dive in and put them as my favs.)

 - Game of Thrones–This is kind of like The Sopranos for me (see below).
-I missed the initial hype, and it’s almost slipping away.
+I missed the initial hype, and it’s almost slipping away (last season).
 It looks like it might be my kind of thing, but I don’t know.
-Book is in my TBR pile as well.
+The 1st book is in my TBR pile as well.

 - Black Mirror